Anticipate team needs

 Supporting our teams also means equipping them to cope with an unprecedented situation.

 The managers have a central role to play in how teams experience remote work.
 We have designed virtual labs and training sessions specifically to support them in this role; the topics include “Managing remotely” and “Managing emotions and the human/business balance”.
+Our leadership program took place in a 100% virtual version in the fall of 2020, and this format is also being used in 2021.

 In addition to providing access to a wide variety of online resources, we have created a series of interactive webinars with various experts (doctors, psychologists) to provide employees with information and advice on how to manage their physical and mental health during confinement.